You’ve surely come across countless Black Friday marketing strategies before you got here.

 So, let me say right off the bat:

-The strategies here are based on the answers shoppers have given to that million-dollar question: “What makes you buy on Black Friday?”.
-So we’re going to focus on real things that can attract your potential customers.
+The strategies here are based on the answers given to that million-dollar question: “What makes you buy on Black Friday?”.
+So we’re going to talk about real things that attract customers.

 Without further ado, here are 10 Black Friday marketing strategies for 2022.